ec-europa/ecl-twig/docs/getting-started.md

 export ECL_SYSTEM=ec
 ```

-The following commands are available from the project root:
+The following commands are available from the project root: (please ensure data is generated before executing any rendering command)

 Get dependencies.